 - Search.
 Qigong is my passion and my profession.
 It’s my full-time job.
 There’s already a ton of information on this blog, and I’m constantly adding to it.
 There’s a search function on this site, and I encourage you to use it!

 Did I miss anything in my FAQ?
 Any other questions you think belong on here?
 Go ahead and post them in the comments below.
 I’d love to hear your thoughts!
-Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.